sgaliamov/il-lighten-comparer/roadmap.md

 ## Phase 4 Settings

 - [ ] separate settings for each comparable type
-- [ ] define order for members using expressions, order of emitted code affects sorting
+- [ ] define order for members using expressions, order of generated code affects sorting
 - [ ] use expressions to define ignored properties
 - [ ] string options (case, culture)
 - [ ] tests for different cultures